 Associate in Applied Science (A.A.S.)

-In this program, you'll develop proficiencies in industrial "IoT" (internet of things), data acquisition, automation, mechatronics, and control systems.
+In this program, you'll develop proficiencies in next-generation technological solutions, including: the internet of things, data acquisition, automation, mechatronics, and control systems.

-Math and physics courses are integrated into your class schedule alongside courses in electronics, design, process improvement, and automation technologies to provide a well-rounded high-tech education.
+Math and physics courses strengthen your practical knowledge of electronics, design, process improvement, and automation technologies.

 Program Learning Outcomes